britovski/sky130_skel/scripts/README.md

-This page contains the shell scripts for open source tools and sky130 open PDK installation.
+This directory contains the shell scripts for open source tools and sky130 open PDK installation.